Professor Dame Caroline Dean

 Group Leader Royal Society Professor Building Robustness in Crops (BRiC)

-Below are three selected reviews – all the primary papers are available via the ‘Professor Dame Caroline Dean’s publications’ link below.
+Below are three selected papers including a review, others are available via the ‘Professor Dame Caroline Dean’s publications’ link below.

 Selected Publications